josesamos/moodef/README.md

 ```

 We do not show the content of the xml file obtained because in that
-example there are several questions defined.
+example there are several questions defined and it takes up a lot of
+space.